 T = mAa + mAg

-Substitute the value of a into the equation.
+Substitute the formula for acceleration (a) into the equation.

 Rewrite the equation as